rocq-community/rocq-community.github.io/index.md

 coq-community is a project for a collaborative, community-driven effort for the long-term maintenance and advertisement of packages for the [Coq proof assistant](https://coq.inria.fr).
 The organization is run by volunteer Coq users.
-Everyone is welcome—you don't need to be a very experienced Coq user to participate.
+Everyone is welcome - you don't need to be a very experienced Coq user to participate.

 ## Project Hosting